netdata/netdata/logsmanagement/README.md

 </a>

-1. I am building Netdata from source but the `FLB_SYSTEMD` plugin is not  available / does not work:
+1. I am building Netdata from source or a Git checkout but the `FLB_SYSTEMD` plugin is not  available / does not work:

 If during the Fluent Bit build step you are seeing the following message:
 ```
 -- Could NOT find Journald (missing: JOURNALD_LIBRARY JOURNALD_INCLUDE_DIR)
 ```
 it means that the systemd development libraries are missing from your system.
-Please see [systemd collector](#requirements-systemd-collector).
+Please see [how to install them alongside other required packages](https://github.com/netdata/netdata/blob/master/packaging/installer/methods/manual.md).

 2. Logs management and kernel log collection do not work at all and I am seeing the following error in `collector.log`: